ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/overview.markdown

 2. **RabbitMQ sink task statistics**
 3. **Sink statistics**
     * Total duration
-      Duration of documents receiving from source (in MS)
+      The time it took to get a batch of documents (in MS)
     * Currently allocated
       Memory allocated for the task (in MB)
     * Number of processed messages